 - Food required for you and your dependents during the next 12 months

-- Medical and dental aides required by you and your dependents
+- Medical and dental aids required by you and your dependents

-- If you are co-owner of a residence, then amount of exemption is reduced to an amount that is proportionate to the share you own.
+- If you are co-owner of a residence, the amount of exemption is reduced to an amount that is proportionate to the share you own

 Any money that you receive except for a base amount allowed for everyday living expenses must also be turned over to the trustee to pay your creditors.
 If you earn more than the allowed amount for living expenses, that money must be turned over to the trustee.
 The trustee will file your tax returns while you are bankrupt and will take the income tax refund amount for debt payment.
 When your assets are sold and other money is collected, the trustee will pay out the claims to the creditors.
 The trustee will also take his fee from the proceeds.

-The trustee will apply to the Court for the “discharge” of your bankruptcy between 3 and 12 months after the date you became bankrupt.
-The average length of bankruptcy is 10 to 12 months.
+In most cases, you will automatically be discharged from your bankruptcy after 9 months if you have completed your duties and your trustee does not oppose it.
+Otherwise, the trustee will apply to the Court for the discharge of your bankruptcy between 3 and 12 months after the date you became bankrupt.
 The legal filing is a public document which the general public has access to.
-The Credit Bureau is notified and the bankruptcy is recorded and will remain on your credit record for 6-7 years.
+The Credit Bureau is notified, and the bankruptcy is recorded and will remain on your credit record for 6-7 years.
 There are no legal restrictions on you obtaining credit after being discharged.
-However, practically speaking, you may experience some difficulty in obtaining credit.
+However, you may experience some difficulty in obtaining credit.
 Your public record may be taken into consideration by some creditors when deciding to give credit.